lukas-jue/intro-tidyverse-2023-06/docs/index.md

 ## Acknowledgements {.unnumbered}

 The course is built upon material from [datasciencebox.org](https://datasciencebox.org/) by Mine Çetinkaya-Rundel.

+We acknowledge generous financial support for teaching this course through a DigiTeLL grant (project "Coding Intro").

 Thanks to the #rstats education community who have made numerous suggestions for this resource, Lee Suddaby and Zeno Kujawa, for converting the homework assignments to learnr tutorials and [Müge Çetinkaya](http://muge.fr/) for the hex logo!